Flagey Building: Cinema

 The centre has a room permanently dedicated to cinema.
 It screens films programmed by CINEMATEK (Cinémathèque royale de Belgique, Koninklijk Belgisch Filmarchief), usually classic films or recent curiosities that have not been distributed in the commercial network.
-Exceptional screenings are sometimes organised in the prestigious concert hall, the largest in Brussels, where a huge screen is installed for the event.
+Exceptional screenings are sometimes organised in the concert hall, the largest in Brussels, where a huge screen is installed for the event.
 In 2003, Playtime by Jacques Tati was screened there in its original version in 70 mm, for the first time in Belgium.

 The Brussels Short Film Festival (BSFF) uses Flagey as one of its locations for screenings and other events.
 The festival then named the Brussels European Film Festival, later the Brussels Film Festival (BRFF), took place in April, and a series known as Spanish and Latin American Cinema took place in November, as of 2012.
 The first edition of the Brussels International Film Festival (BRIFF) took place in the building in 2018.